rosalescristian/rosalescristian/README.md

 Let's use the ideas already here...

-- 🔭 I’m currently working as Data Analyst, learning Data Science and developing my web portfolio
+- 🔭 I’m currently working as Data Engineer and developing my web portfolio
 <!-- - ⚡ I'm trying to develop a Mobile App -->
 - 🌱 I’m learning PHP @UTN
 - 👯 I’m looking to collaborate on anything fun and challenging